 At the moment the Amex Membership Rewards program is offering a dozen different transfer bonuses, including to some of my favorite Amex transfer partners.
 It could make sense to speculatively transfer some points here (that’s exactly what I plan to do), given the opportunities available.

-If you want to take advantage of one of these offers but haven’t yet done so, this is your last chance.
+If you’ve been considering taking advantage of this but haven’t done so yet, this is your last chance.

 Do you plan on taking advantage of these Amex transfer bonuses?
 Which partners are you interested in?